Use the Rules Engine

 Here is the Rule:

 Once you save the Rule, Orderful will update the payload to show the old value crossed out and the new value in its place.
-In this case you can see both what happens when the condition is met, and when it is not met:
+In this case you can see both what happens when the condition is met, and whe500n it is not met:

-4. Convert data with a lookup table
+5. Convert data with a lookup table

 It is possible to use a Simple Rule combined with a Lookup Table to replace one value with another based on a pre-existing mapping.
 For example, if your Trading Partner sends you UPC codes but you'd like to replace them with equivalent VN codes.
 So we want to look up the value of the productServiceId